ruvnet/rUv-dev/README.md

 At the core of rUv-dev are two powerful tools: Open Interpreter and Jupyter Notebook.

+## Features

+### liteLLM Integration

+rUv-dev seamlessly integrates with liteLLM, a lightweight and efficient library for working with large language models.
+With liteLLM, you can:

+- 🌐 Access a wide range of LLM providers, including OpenAI, Anthropic, Hugging Face, Cohere, Azure OpenAI, and Replicate.
+- 🔑 Securely store and manage API keys for different LLM providers.
+- 🚀 Optimize LLM performance with features like streaming, caching, and rate limiting.
+- 🔧 Customize LLM behavior with advanced settings like context window size, API versions, and proxy servers.

-### Open Interpreter
+### Open Interpreter Integration

-Open Interpreter is an AI-powered coding assistant that understands natural language and generates code snippets based on your instructions.
+Open Interpreter is a powerful tool that allows you to interact with AI models using natural language.
 With Open Interpreter, you can:

 - 💬 Describe your coding goals in plain English and let AI generate the corresponding code.
-- 🌐 Access a wide range of AI models and libraries, including OpenAI and LiteLLM, to power your coding tasks.
+- 🌐 Access a wide range of AI models and libraries, including OpenAI and Anthropic.
 - 🔧 Customize Open Interpreter's behavior and preferences to suit your coding style.
+- 🔒 Ensure secure code execution with isolation and safe mode settings.
+- 📊 Integrate with Jupyter Notebook for interactive coding and data visualization.

 ### Jupyter Notebook